 What would a Connecticut fall be without pumpkins and mums?
 Fortunately, the current environment hasn’t put a damper on the growth of these bright orange orbs or their flower counterparts.
 Both can be found in abundance across the state and even just over the border in Massachusetts.

-Meadowview Farms and neighboring Coward Farms, located in Southwick, just across the state line inside the Connecticut notch, offer plenty of both.
+Coward Farms, located in Southwick, just across the state line inside the Connecticut notch, offers plenty of both.
 For added fun, little ones can take a ride on the Coward Express locomotive.

 Other locations with pumpkins for the picking include Brown’s Harvest in Windsor, still offering a full slate of fall-themed fun, including hayrides and a 6-acre interactive corn maze.
 The 400-acre Jones Family Farm offers pick-your-own pumpkins this season.